-Born in 1867 in Kolhapur, Dhurandhar was a master of watercolour.
-One of the most popular Indian artists, he was inspired to be an artist after his saw Raja Ravi Varma’s works of art.
-He studied at Sir JJ School of Art in Bombay and was an expert in western academic style of painting.
-Although, his subject matter was Indian in character, his works had the style of realism that western artists of that time had.
+Born in 1867 in Kolhapur, Dhurandhar was a master of watercolor.
+One of the most popular Indian artists, he was inspired to be an artist after he saw Raja Ravi Varma’s works of art.
+He studied at Sir JJ School of Art in Bombay and was an expert in the western academic style of painting.
+Although his subject matter was Indian in character, his works had the style of realism that western artists of that time had.

 M V Dhurandhar

 8 in. x 6.5 in.

 Dhurandhar was particularly drawn to female muses.
 He drew them more than any other subject matter and liked to document their various moods.
 One of his most popular paintings, 'Women At Work', got him a British Government Award in 1892 when he was still a student.
 Another work, 'Marriage Ceremony' also led him to get a gold medal in 1908.
 His works can be described to be photographic in their quality.
 His sketches have a sense of realism and convey the model in an accurate manner.
 The female figure was always a recurring subject matter in his works.
 His women were often in positions of authority, garnering attention with confidence whether they were nude, socializing, or just doing mundane everyday activities.